 - What are the prerequisite STIP requirements for programming?

 - What are the possible projects, and their outlooks?

 - What funding opportunities exist, such as partnering with Caltrans?

 - What is the schedule for developing (and for submitting) the RTIP?

 - What is the schedule for the State Transportation Improvement Program (STIP)?

 - Given available funding and circumstances, what is the staff recommendations for the RTIP programming proposal?

-A RTIP development flowchart was included with the concept report to visually depict the overview process for better understanding.
+A RTIP development flowchart is included with the concept to visually depict the overview process for better understanding.

-The Final 2018 RTIP again was brought before the CAC and TRB.
-In November, the MCAG Board approved the Final 2018 RTIP.
+The Final 2022 RTIP will again be brought before the CAC and the TRB.
+In October, the MCAG board will take action on the Final 2022 RTIP.